 Adult students will enter the programme with various levels of educational backgrounds and life/work experience.
-Students should apply for Credit Accumulation and Transfer (CAT) or recognition of prior learning (RPL) credits if sufficient prior knowledge and skills can be demonstrated.
+Students should apply for Credit Accumulation and Transfer (CAT) or recognition of prior learning (RPL) if sufficient prior knowledge and skills can be demonstrated.

-The Faculty will recognise and award credits for appropriate learning that adults may bring to the programme.
+The faculty will recognise/exempt (as applicable) appropriate learning that adults may bring to the programme.
 Emphasis is on demonstrating learning through acquired competencies, rather than merely documenting experience.
 The Business School will provide considerable support and assistance to degree-seeking students as they prepare to present evidence of their learning for assessment and credit.

 As part of the formal modules of the BML, the student will register for the Portfolio Development Course (PDC) that will enable students to develop an RPL portfolio.
 RPL takes place once the student has completed the PDC modules.

 A review committee will consider all applications.

-A review committee considers requests for credit.
 The role of the review committee is to compare the portfolio of the student with the various outcomes of the programme.
 The review committee consists out of experts form the various fields of learning presented in the BML programme.
 The student will then implement the learning plan with the approval and continued support of the review committee up to graduation.

-If considered necessary by the review committee, applicants could be invited for an interview or any other form of a challenge examination.
-Students can also request a challenge examination if they are satisfied with the outcomes of their credit request.
+If considered necessary by the review committee, applicants could be invited for an UFS Business School Rule Book 2020 evaluation.
+Students can also request an evaluation if they are unsatisfied with the outcomes of their credit request.
 This request should be in writing addressed to the BML programme director.

-Students can only receive credits for a maximum of 50% of the modules in the programme.
-Credits will seldom be awarded on the exit level modules of the programme.
+Students can only receive credits for a maximum of 50% of the modules in the programme and must be registered in the BML programme for a minimum of two years.Credits will seldom be awarded on the exit level modules of the programme.